 07.01 Basis for HEPs used in the IEL Tables

-likelihood (IEL) tables were created to estimate the new conditional likelihood that a loss of RHR will occur due to the performance deficiency, given the occurrence of the performance deficiency and/or condition.
+Initiating event likelihood (IEL) tables were created to estimate the new conditional likelihood that a loss of RHR will occur due to the performance deficiency, given the occurrence of the performance deficiency and/or condition.
+These tables are found in IMC 0609 Appendix G Attachment 2 for PWRs (Tables 1 through 5) and Attachment 3 for BWRs (Tables 1 through 4).

-The following the BWR Shutdown The tables for LOI, LORHR constructed using The first column the time to loss of the RHR function for the specific event.
-The second column the availability of key instrumentation that help the operator: (1) diagnose that a potential problem exists with maintaining the RHR function and (2) diagnose how to recover from the potential problem such that an interruption or loss of the RHR function is prevented.
+The following discussion use the BWR Shutdown Template LOI as an example.
+The tables for LOI, LORHR and LOLC (PWR only) were constructed using a similar approach.
+The first column in each table uses the estimated time to loss of the RHR function for the specific event.
+The second column evaluates the availability of key instrumentation that help the operator: (1) diagnose that a potential problem exists with maintaining the RHR function and (2) diagnose how to recover from the potential problem such that an interruption or loss of the RHR function is prevented.

-the first columnoperator to diagnose needed to recover RHR the operator to perform the specific action needed to recover RHR.
-(The factor two was used third and fourth columns if, (1) the specific RHR can be identified within ½ time to loss of the RHR function, and (2) if the action to recover RHR can be performed within ½ time to loss of the RHR function.
+Half of the time from the first column is allocated for the operator to diagnose what is needed to recover RHR allowing half of the time for the operator to perform the specific action needed to recover RHR.
+(The factor two was used for Phase 2 modeling simplicity.)
+The third and fourth columns determine if, (1) the specific RHR recovery actions can be identified within ½ time to loss of the RHR function, and (2) if the action to recover RHR can be performed within ½ time to loss of the RHR function.

-that failure to diagnose (rather than failure
+This methodology assumes that failure to diagnose (rather than failure to act) dominates the IEL.

-The IELs corresponding to ½ time to loss of the RHR function “Nominal Model of estimated HEPs and EFs within time for diagnosis within time T by control room personnel of an abnormal event annunciated closely in time”.
+The IELs corresponding to ½ time to loss of the RHR function are taken from NUREG/CR-1278, “Handbook of Human with Emphasis on Reliability Analysis Applications,” Table 12-4, “Nominal Model of estimated HEPs and EFs within time for diagnosis within time T by control room personnel of an abnormal event annunciated closely in time”.
 The median joint HEP curve was used assuming the operator had key instrumentation referenced in the IEL tables.

-If the not have the key instrumentation referenced in the IEL tables, then the IEL a of 100 based on the SPAR-H LP/SD worksheets.
-If the has missing or misleading instrumentation, the PSF multiplier is 50.
+If the operator does not have the key instrumentation referenced in the IEL tables, then the IEL is increased by a factor of 100 based on the SPAR-H LP/SD worksheets.
+If the operator has missing or misleading instrumentation, the PSF multiplier is 50.
 This loss of instrumentation will result in the task complexity changing from nominal to moderately complex, resulting in an additional multiplier of 2.

 07.02 General Discussion for HEPs Used in Worksheets

-every interruption of RHR requires a successful operator response to prevent core damage, operator error is a key contributor to shutdown risk.
-Operator error appears in almost every top event/mitigation path in the shutdown event trees. the failure to diagnosis probability dominates the action probability.
-Therefore, to simplify the for analysis, the diagnosis probability defines the operator credits used in the worksheets.
+Because every interruption of the RHR function requires a successful operator response to prevent core damage, operator error is a key contributor to shutdown risk.
+Operator error appears in almost every top event/mitigation path in the shutdown event trees.
+The SPAR-H methodology was used to derive the HEPs for this IMC.

+In shutdown analysis, as is typical in all HRA, the failure to diagnosis failure probability dominates the action probability.
+Therefore, to simplify the modeling for this analysis, the diagnosis probability defines the operator credits used in the worksheets.
 The first safety function does not include dependence in the operator credit estimate.
 The second and succeeding safety functions include an estimate of dependence.

 The inferred definition of diagnosis is any cognitive decision making that is necessary to perform a task.
-This definition includes all cognitive tasks ranging from responding to annunciators to recognizing what is necessary definition of action is any manipulation involved in performing the task.
+This definition includes all cognitive tasks ranging from responding to annunciators to recognizing what is necessary for the corresponding action.
+The definition of action is any manipulation involved in performing the task.